andrew-garfield101/testrail-reporting/README.md

 # testrail-reporting
 ### Testrail Reporting CLI to publish new testcases to a Testrail instance.

-This tool is primarily setup as a POC, functionality is aimed at those specific aspects.
+POC for Testrail Reporting in EAF.
+CLI takes a valid junit xml file and sends test results to Testrail Instance specified in config.
+Functionality is aimed at specific aspects of POC.

 ### Config
 Edit config file to reflect updated instance values: